Learning is Real Engagement !

 • Do they really find it hard to find time in your schedule?

-• Do you get one-to-one time with them to just listen to them?
+• Do you get one-on-one time with them to just listen to them?

 • In your conversation with them are you listening or talking most of the time?